Information in English about SU.

 You can read more about the process here.

 If you are a student and entitled to SU, you can receive SU for up to 70 months.
 This means that you have 70 monthly payments of SU.
-Depending on the degree you are studying (i.e., bachelor or master’s degree), you can usually receive SU for the prescribed study period of, respectively, 34 or 24 months, plus an additional 12 months.
+Depending on the degree you are studying (i.e., bachelor or master’s degree), you can usually receive SU for the prescribed study period of, respectively, 34 or 24 months, and sometimes 12 additional months.
 If you commence your bachelor more than two years after you completed high school /secondary school (or equivalent), you can only receive SU for the prescribed study time of usually 34 or 24 months, without the additional 12 months.
-This rule only applies to students who commence their first higher education after the 1st of July 2014.

 If you, as a foreign citizen, become entitled to SU in the middle of your degree, you can receive SU for the prescribed remaining study time plus 12 months, given that you started your first bachelor degree no more than two years after you completed high school/secondary school (or equivalent).
 Otherwise, you can only receive SU for the prescribed remaining study period.

-To maintain your right to receive SU, you cannot be more than 12 months delayed in your studies in relation to the months of SU you have used.
-If you are more than 12 months delayed, you will be declared inactive, and your SU will be stopped.
+To maintain your right to receive SU, you cannot be more than 6 months delayed in your studies in relation to the months of SU you have used.
+If you are more than 6 months delayed, you will be declared inactive, and your SU will be stopped.
+You can check your study activity by loggin on to "minSU" > "se din SU" > "studiefremdrift".

 SU is a taxable income.
 What you pay in taxes depends on your tax card from SKAT (the Danish tax authorities).
 When you apply for SU, you can decide if you want to use your primary tax card or your secondary tax card.